Weed Control

 • From June to September, spraying for noxious and restricted weeds takes place in Beaumont.

-• As per the Beaumont Integrated Pest Management Policy, broadleaf weeds will be sprayed in August and September.
+• Broadleaf weeds are sprayed in August and September.

 • All spraying and weed control is weather dependent and may take several days to complete.